 In which my senses drop into the deep. ~ R. M. Rilke

-Robin Barre Psychotherapy Services Serving Mukilteo, Everett, Whidbey Island, and the North Puget Sound 425-238-2765 robinbarre @whidbey.com
+Dr. Robin Barre, LMHC Psychotherapy Services Serving Mukilteo, Everett, Whidbey Island, and the North Puget Sound 425-238-2765 robinbarre @whidbey.com

-I am a licensed counseling associate.
-I have a Master's degree in Counseling Psychology and Master's and Doctoral degrees in Depth Psychology.
+I am a licensed mental health counselor, and I have a doctoral degree in Depth Psychology.
 My therapeutic experience for the last 13 years includes Compass Community Mental Health Clinic and therapeutic, social, and educational services for Peace for the Streets by Kids from the Streets (PSKS) on Capitol Hill, Seattle.
 I served as an Island County School-Based Mental Health Counselor for 5 years, providing mental health services within the schools and crisis and grief support in the community.
 I am a trained Voice Dialogue Facilitator.
-Through my consulting practice, I facilitate crisis and trauma work for groups who have experienced trauma in public venues, such as protest and police violence.

-I have presented at international conferences on Jungian Scholarly Studies, Youth At-Risk, International Symposium of Poetic Inquiry, Art & Psyche, and the Cambridge Analytica Society.
+I have presented at international conferences at the Jungian Scholarly Studies, Youth At-Risk, International Symposium of Poetic Inquiry, Art & Psyche, and the Cambridge Analytica Society.